Ecclesia Gnostica: The Ecumenical Apostolic Succession

 Most Rev. Msg.
 Hugh George de Willmott Newman (Mar Georgius I) felt that all proper and valid consecrations and ordinations are equally efficacious regardless of the particular line of apostolic succession, but also that some degree of irregularity would attach itself to acts lacking ecumenical sanction.
 And so, to rectify any irregularity, and to overcome any doubts about validity of any line of apostolic succession, he sought and received conditional consecration from every part of the One Holy Catholic (Universal) and Apostolic church, bringing into being the Ecumenical Apostolic Succession.
 This Ecumenical line incorporates Syrian-Antiochene, Syrian-Malabar, Syrian-Gallican, Syro-Chaldean, Chaldean-Uniate, Coptic-Orthodox, Armenian-Uniate, Greek-Melkite, Russian-Orthodox, Russo-Syriac, Roman Catholic, Old Catholic, Liberal Catholic, Order of Corporate Reunion, Mariavite; and additional (disputed) lines of Anglican, Nonjuring, Celtic, Welsh, and Restored Apostolic (Irvingite).

-All of these lines were passed to bishop Duc de Palatine at his consecration in 1953 and in a subsequent conditional consecration in 1955.
-They were then passed on to bishop Hoeller at his consecration in 1967.
+All of these lines were passed to bishop Duc de Palatine at his consecration in 1953 and in a subsequent conditional consecration in 1955, then passed on to Hoeller in 1967.

 Organisation

+Polity

-The presiding bishops of the church are: Most Rev. Stephan A. Hoeller, Regionary Bishop of the Americas; and Rt.
-Rev. Steven Marshall, auxiliary bishop.
-Bishop Hoeller is a leading exponent of Gnosticism as living religious practice, a professor of comparative religions, and scholar who has written and lectured extensively on Gnosticism, Jungian psychology, and esoteric subjects.
+The leaders of the church are Most Rev. Stephan A. Hoeller, Regionary Bishop, and Rt.
+Rev. Steven Marshall, Auxiliary Bishop.

-The scope of the organisation is best described as a liturgical orthopraxy, the organisation being focused on correct practice of the liturgical services offered by the church.

 Participation

-Neither the Ecclesia Gnostica nor the Gnostic Society have a formal, dues-paying membership.
-The activities of both are open to all, regardless of creed.
+The Ecclesia Gnostica has no formal, dues-paying membership; and its activities are open to all, regardless of creed.

 Clergy

-Holy orders are considered one of the seven sacraments practised by the church.
-Clergy are of both major and minor holy orders.
-The major orders are: subdeacon, deacon, priest, and bishop.
-The five minor orders are: cleric, doorkeeper, reader, Exorcist, and Acolyte.
-Clergy formation (training) is progressive, with individuals being ordained to and serving in each order in succession.
-Formation of priests is generally over seven or more years.
-All levels of holy orders are open to both male and female; married, divorced, and single; and both gay and straight candidates.
+Holy orders are open to all genders and orientations.
 Clergy are self-sustaining, not receiving a salary from the church.

-The Gnostic Society

-The Gnostic Society is an organisation dedicated to advancing the study, the understanding and the individual experience of Gnosis, founded in 1928 by James Morgan Pryse.
-As an educational organisation associated with the Ecclesia Gnostica, the Gnostic Society presents weekly and monthly public lecture programs at Besant Lodge in Hollywood.